Rhode Island is latest state to bar flavored vape products

-PROVIDENCE, R.I. — Rhode Island’s governor has signed an executive order banning the sale of flavored vaping products throughout the state.
+PROVIDENCE, R.I. — Rhode Island became the latest state to restrict e-cigarettes Wednesday when Gov. Gina Raimondo signed an executive order banning the sale of flavored vaping products.

-Democratic Gov. Gina Raimondo on Wednesday said the flavored products are aimed at children.
-She blames the products for “a public health crisis.”
+The ban was motivated by a desire to protect children, the Democrat said.

+“I hear from parents and teachers and coaches that the use of flavored e-cigarettes among teenagers and middle school students is alarming and rising and scary,” Raimondo said at a news conference.

 She is directing the state Department of Health to create regulations based on her order.